 No pattern should be without some sort of meaning. ~William Morris

-William Morris's design for Lily and Pomegranate (see) shows a complex background pattern.
+After Rossetti's death in 1882, Morris brought these symbols together in his design for Lily and Pomegranate.
+Morris's design shows a complex background pattern.
 When this design was transferred to a wood block for wallpaper and fabric printing, the pattern was represented by dots suggesting "snow".
-In the reproduction version of this tile, I felt the dots were too stylized for the intent of the tile, and tried to stay closer to the original design.

 This tile is seamless on the horizontal.